dododas/bootstrap-demo-matlab/README.md

 ## Part 2: Bootstrap application to observed data

 Now, we will apply the bootstrap procedure to some observed data.
-We begin by loading the observed response `Bensayo`, and fitting to
+We begin by loading the observed response `Bensayo`, and fitting these to our model
 ``` matlab
 % Load observed values
 Bensayo=xlsread('PBM.xlsx','B2:B104');